unclebilly/logpoop/README.md

 logpoop
 =======

-Logpoop has three poopy modes: test, tail eff, and poop.
+Logpoop has several poopy modes: test, tail eff, poop, and make.

 In the case of anything that fills up your terminal with garbage logs, logpoop will chose the largest logfiles from either `/var/log` or the directory you specify (using the `-d` flag).